aheyman11/style-transfer-playground/README.md

 You will also need to download the file `imagenet-vgg-verydeep-19.mat` found [here](http://www.vlfeat.org/matconvnet/pretrained/) into the top level of the project directory.
 This file contains the pretrained 19-layer VGG convolutional neural network, which is used by the style transfer algorithm.

-Finally, before running the app for the first time, you must create the sqllite database by running the `db_create.py` script.
+Finally, before running the app for the first time, you must create the SQLite database by running the `db_create.py` script.

 ## Running
 To start the Flask server on the default port 5000, run the script `run.py` from your Python console.
 You will also need to run a second simple server on port 8000 from the top level of the project directory, which is responsible for serving the images and gifs while the large Tensorflow computation is running.
 Any simple server with CORS enabled will work: I suggest Node's `http-server`: